Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Setting a value of 1000 or more restores the default PgUp/PgDn magnification control for the buffer.

-You can specify the horizontal and vertical display axis ranges, as well as the vertical units.
-These settings only apply to multitasking macros, and will remain in effect until until the last task in uninstalled.
+You can specify the horizontal and vertical display axis ranges, as well as the vertical units names and time-axis horizontal units names.
+These settings only apply to multitasking macros, and will remain in effect until the last task is uninstalled.
+You may install the included _Dummy_Task subroutine if you don't need any other multitasking features.

 There are analogous commands for setting ranges and units when saving buffers as .DQA files, so they will appear the same way when the file is later opened.

 These commands all set individual global variables, regardless of which specific BufN you use.
-Each can be restored to its default value by setting it to 0.
+A range can be restored to its default value by setting it to 0.
+A units name can be restored by setting it to an empty string, as in Buf0#Ux="", or more simply by omitting the right-hand term as in Buf0#Ux=.

 Buf0#R=n sets the effective sample Rate to n for the waveform display X axis.
 The normal uneXpanded axis shows time points from 0 to 1023, assuming each time point is the reciprocal of the effective Sample Rate (including any Decimate Factor, if active).
 Here, you can set a dummy effective rate to get a specific unexpanded axis range.
 This only affects the display, not the real sample rate, and so may be much higher... over 2 GHz.